raspiblitz/raspiblitz/README.md

 *If you have done manual changes to the system (installed packages, added scripts, etc), you might need to do some preparations before overwriting your SD card - see [FAQ](FAQ.md#why-do-i-need-to-re-burn-my-sd-card-for-an-update).*

 If done successfully, simply put the SD card into the RaspiBlitz and power on again.
 Then follow the instructions on the display ... and don't worry, you don't need to re-download the blockchain again.
 It is worth noting here that your SSH password will be reset to `raspiblitz`.
-You will be promted to change this once the update is finished.
+You will be prompted to change this once the update is finished.

 * [Why do I need to re-burn my SD card for an update?](FAQ.md#why-do-i-need-to-re-burn-my-sd-card-for-an-update)